 The statement of the accounted value of certain assets and liabilities is conditioned by applying accounting estimates.
 The estimates made are based on assumptions which the management finds justifiable but uncertain.
-The statement of the insurance provisions is in particular connected to estimates.
+The statement of the insurance provisions and domicile are in particular connected to estimates.

-Events after 31 December 2020
+Events after 31 December 2021